Reliable customer reviews - how we verify authenticity

 Identity verification via Google account

-Since May 2026, reviewers can alternatively verify their review via their Google account.
-If the reviewer signs in with their Google account, Google confirms the authenticity of the registered email address and identity.
-This largely excludes disposable addresses and automatically created accounts and increases reliability compared with simple email verification.
+Since May 2026 reviewers can alternatively verify their review via their Google account.
+If the reviewer signs in with their Google account, Google confirms the authenticity of the registered e-mail address and identity.
+This largely excludes disposable addresses and automatically created accounts and increases reliability compared with simple e-mail verification.

-Verified Domain – automatic technical attribution
+Verified domain – automatic technical attribution

-Grade calculation based on the star rating
+Grade calculation based on star ratings

-In some cases we display school grades alongside our star system.
+We sometimes display school grades alongside our star system.
 The following list shows the calculation of the school grade based on the average rating.

 5.00 - 4.50 Very good